modulove/VCV-Rack-modules/README.md

 # Donating
-If you enjoy those modules you can support the development by making a donation: DONATE
+If you enjoy those modules you can support the development by making a donation: [DONATE](https://paypal.me/modulove).

 Have fun!